 - Browse from thousands of apps and run them on your laptop

-- Almost everything is free- no need to buy any extra programs (such as MS Office)
+- Almost everything is free- no need to buy any extra programs or word processors (such as MS Office)

 - Built-in SD ports for additional memory